splunk/observability-workshop/docs/module-support/ec2-setup.md

 ![Launching instance](../images/module-support/AWS-Launch.jpg)

-You will be presented with a dialog box asking to provide credentials, there is no need to provide ssh keys so you can select the option **_Proceed without a key pair_**, then tick the acknowledge box to confirm you willing to pay AWS for this then hit the blue **LAUNCH INSTANCE** button
+You will be presented with a dialog box asking to provide credentials, there is no need to provide ssh keys so you can select the option _**Proceed without a key pair**_.

+Then tick the acknowledge box to confirm you willing to pay AWS for this then hit the blue **LAUNCH INSTANCE** button.

 ![Launch dialog](../images/module-support/AWS_-Launch-dialog.jpg)